Attending to experimental physics practices and lifelong learning skills in an introductory laboratory course: Curriculum Design

+As part of their homework for {Intro to Measurement}, students were required to write weekly reflections about their college experiences.
+In other contexts, student reflection has been connected to students' development of problem-solving skills,\cite{Mason2010} content knowledge,\cite{Scott2007} conceptual understanding,\cite{May2002} and attitudes about physics.\cite{Ward2014} In particular, reflection has been recognized as beneficial for learning in laboratory contexts.~\cite{NASEM2015} The purpose of reflection in our course was to focus students on the iterative improvement of themselves as learners, by helping them develop and improve their lifelong learning skills.

-Students were guided to write weekly reflections about their progress in a science or math class taken concurrently with \emph{Intro to Measurement}.
-Each week, the instructors responded to students' reflections with individualized feedback in a mentoring-style relationship.
-These homework assignments helped the students focus on ten key lifelong learning skills (adapted from J.~Bender~\cite{Bender2012, Dounas-Frazer2012}), including: persistence, self-compassion, courage, and connections (\emph{e.g.}, Table~\ref{tab:1}).
-The rubric (see Appendix A) described each of the ten skills as well as what it means to be beginning, developing, or succeeding at the practice of each skill.
+Weekly reflections were assigned only during the first 11 weeks of the course so that students could focus on their final projects during the final 3 weeks (Fig.~\ref{fig:1}).
+To help guide their reflections, students were given a rubric of 10 lifelong learning skills such as organization, collaboration, persistence, and self-compassion.
+The rubric was designed to encourage students to monitor their progress in developing these skills, set goals, and make plans to meet their goals---i.e., to support the types of iterative reflective practices associated with self-regulated learning.\cite{Zimmerman2002} To this end, the rubric defined each of the lifelong learning skills as well as what it means to be beginning, developing, or succeeding at the practice of each skill.
 The rubric further included prompt questions which students could use to help structure their reflections.

-Both scientific abilities and lifelong learning skills are important for preparing students to succeed in authentic research settings~\cite{Laursen2012}.
-Other work has explored the use of rubrics in emphasizing scientific abilities, such as the ability to design and conduct various types of experiments~\cite{Etkina2006PRSTPER}.
-The Compass rubrics are designed to facilitate self-reflection explicitly on lifelong learning skills such as persistence and organization.
-They are not used to assess students or assign grades, but meant to guide a ``penpal" style of dialogue where students reflect on their progress and instructors respond with instructive as well as affective support.

-The weekly reflections also provided a foundation for class discussions that prompted students to compare various measures of their growth as learners, including grades.
-A distinguishing feature of the course is that, during these discussions, the students were asked to use the same techniques developed for understanding measurements of scientific quantities to think about measurements of student learning.
-Discussion topics included: \begin{itemize} \item What model is used to relate grades and learning?
-Are the corresponding assumptions valid? \item How big is the uncertainty in my course grade?
-Where does it come from and what does it mean? \item How can we improve the way we monitor our growth, and how do we use this information to improve our learning? \end{itemize} By thinking through and discussing these kinds of questions, students developed their skills of using personal feedback in positive ways.
+The full rubric is included in the supplementary materials for this article.\footnote{\url{http://www.berkeleycompassproject.org/wordpress/wp-content/uploads/2012/06/GandhiEPAPS-rubric.pdf}}